visual-learning/object-localization/README.md

 - [ ] wandb screenshot for Q0.2
 - [ ] wandb screenshot for Q0.3
 ### Task 1
-- [ ] Q1.1 describe functionality of the completed TODO blocks <!-- TODO (achakrav): Do we need the functionality part in the report? -->
+- [ ] Q1.1 describe functionality of the completed TODO blocks with comments
 - [ ] Answer Q1.2
 - [ ] Q1.3
   - [ ] Add screenshot of training loss